cs320-wisc/f21/p3/README.md

 ### `dfs_pass` method

-Use the inherited `dfs_search` method to return the DFS password, which is just all the strings in `DFSorder` joined together (no spaces or other seperation).
+Use the inherited `dfs_search` method to return the DFS password, which is just all the strings in `DFSorder` joined together (no spaces or other separation).

 ### `bfs_pass` method